Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 Working with APIs in Flutter

 Flutter is a free and open-source mobile UI framework created by Google and released in May 2017 that you can use to develop mobile, web, and desktop applications.
+Flutter is cross-platform, it enables both IOS and Android-based applications to be developed using the same codebase.

 Why Flutter

 • Flutter is a system that is easy to learn and can be used practically.
-So with flutter, you can easily create your mobile applications in a modern framework.
+So with Flutter, you can easily create your mobile applications in a modern framework.

-• With Flutter, you can change codes quickly.
+• With Flutter, you can change code quickly.
 In this way, you can see the results with a click.
 When you make very important changes, you do not need to take time-consuming actions such as reloading.

 • It is very cheap to develop a mobile application using Flutter.
 Developing and maintaining mobile apps for both Android and IOS can be costly.

 • Native applications are always preferred for high performance in mobile application development.
-However, it is difficult to see a difference between the flutter app and native apps in terms of performance.
+However, it is difficult to see a difference between the Flutter app and native apps in terms of performance.

-Are you doing Windows Development?
+Are you Doing Windows Development?

 One of the best solutions for Windows development is Embarcadero Delphi.
-Delphi is the original IDE for building single-source multi-platform native apps with powerful visual design features and best-in-class Windows integration and up to 5x productivity gains.
-In addition to Windows, Delphi also supports Android, iOS, macOS, and Linux with a single codebase and single UI.
+Delphi is the original IDE for building single-source multi-platform native apps with powerful visual design features best-in-class Windows integration and up to 5x productivity gains.
+In addition to Windows, Delphi also supports Android, iOS, macOS, and Linux with a single codebase and a single UI.
 It is part of RAD Studio which also includes C++Builder for Windows development.
-C++Builder is advanced IDE for modern C++ with high-productivity libraries that enable developers to deliver blazingly fast native apps with great user experience on Windows and iOS.
+C++Builder is an advanced IDE for modern C++ with high-productivity libraries that enable developers to deliver blazingly fast native apps with great user experience on Windows and iOS.

 Creating a Boilerplate Application